 - 1. Proposals involving the loss of existing community facilities, will not be permitted unless: - a.
 The proposal includes alternative provision on a site within Blackrod of equivalent or enhanced facilities.
 Such sites should be accessible by public transport, walking, cycling and have adequate parking; or - b.
 It can be demonstrated that the facility is no longer viable, or that demand within the Community for the facility no longer exists and the facility is no longer active and has no prospect of being brought back into use. - 2.
 Where it is demonstrated that an existing Community use is not viable, feasible or practical, preference will be given to the change of use or redevelopment to alternative Community uses before other uses are considered.
-Proposals for a development which involves the unavoidable loss of a Community facility (or facilities) for which there is a proven demand will be required to consider the scope for relocating or re-providing the facility (or facilities) either within the new development or on an alternative site within the locality and to make such provision, where viable, feasible and practical. - 3.
-Proposals that will enhance the viability, and/or Community value, of any assets of Community value will be supported where they do not conflict with other policies of this Plan.
+Proposals for a development which involves the unavoidable loss of a Community facility (or facilities) for which there is a proven demand will be required to consider the scope for relocating or reproviding the facility (or facilities) either within the new development or on an alternative site within the locality and to make such provision, where viable, feasible and practical.